What does systemic thinking mean? – Basics, attitude, and methods from practice

 Systemic questions – door openers for new perspectives

 Language is a central tool in systemic work.
-Circular questions are particularly effective.
-They encourage the recognition of connections and the adoption of new perspectives:
+Particularly effective are so-called circular questions.
+They encourage recognizing connections and adopting new viewpoints:

 • "What would your colleague say about why you reacted that way?"

-• “How has your role in the group changed in the last year?”
+• "How has your role in the group changed over the past year?"

-Such questions broaden our perspective, promote understanding and often open up new possibilities for action.
+Such questions broaden the view, promote understanding, and often open up new possibilities for action.

 Another proven method is reframing.
-This involves looking at a seemingly negative behavior in a new light.
-For example, someone who often puts pressure on themselves can recognize that a strong sense of responsibility lies behind it – a strength that can, however, be used more consciously.
-Reframing invites you to easily question your own perspective – without sugarcoating anything.
+Here, a seemingly negative behavior is viewed in a new light.
+For example, someone who often puts themselves under pressure can recognize that behind this is a strong sense of responsibility – a strength that, however, should be used more consciously.
+Reframing invites questioning one’s own perspective with ease – without sugarcoating anything.

-Systemic work can be particularly effective with visual methods.
-A central tool for this is the system board – a practical aid that you can also find in our shop.
-Using figures, people, roles, themes, or feelings can be arranged in the room.
-The arrangement makes relationship patterns, emotional distances, or conflicts visible – thus opening up new perspectives on complex situations.
-People often sense a change – in their thoughts, feelings, or inner attitude – even during the constellation.
+Systemic work can be particularly impressively shaped with visual methods.
+A central tool here is the system board – a practical aid that you can also find in our shop.
+With the help of figures, people, roles, topics, or feelings can be arranged in space.
+The arrangement makes relationship patterns, emotional distances, or conflicts visible – thus opening new perspectives on complex situations.
+Often, people already feel a change during the setup – in thinking, feeling, or inner attitude.

-Instead of thinking in black and white, scaling questions help identify nuances and visualize development steps.
+Instead of thinking in black and white, scaling questions help to recognize nuances and make development steps visible.
 Examples include:

-• “On a scale of 1 to 10 – how comfortable do you currently feel in the team?”
+• "On a scale from 1 to 10 – how comfortable do you currently feel in the team?"

-• “What would have to happen for your number to improve by one level?”
+• "What would need to happen for your number to improve by one level?"

-Such questions strengthen the feeling of influence and make even small progress visible.
+Such questions strengthen the feeling of influence and also make small progress visible.

 Depending on the context, many other methods are used, for example: